 ITAAC Completion Package documents that support the referenced ITAAC closure and are consistent with the appropriate records and activities noted above.

 ITAAC Maintenance Controls.
+The purpose of this inspection is to verify the licensee effectively implements ITAAC maintenance requirements pursuant to 10 CFR 52.99(c)(2) and its established procedures and processes to maintain the determination basis and conclusions of previously closed ITAAC and when necessary has submitted an IPCN.

 Inspection Requirement.
-4 to 8 5 to 10 2 to 4 for
+Select 4 to 8 samples of completed maintenance activities; 5 to 10 condition reports, nonconformances, or deviations; 2 to 4 design changes; and other activities that potentially could impact an ITAAC.
+Verify the licensee followed its procedures for screening and documenting each item’s potential impact on ITAAC.
+Evaluate the conclusion for each item and the actions taken to maintain a closed ITAAC’s determination basis and conclusion (i.e., inspections, tests, and analyses (ITA) and acceptance criteria (AC)).
+Verify if an IPCN was required and submitted.

 Inspection Guidance.
+The inspector should review RG 1.215 and NEI 08-01, particularly Appendix H, to view examples when an ITAAC maintenance threshold “is” and “is not” crossed.

 40600-03 RESOURCE ESTIMATE

-The resource estimate for this inspection procedure is approximately hours of direct inspection effort. ections of this inspection procedure may be repeated if inspectors identify multiple ITAAC findings.
+The resource estimate for this inspection procedure is approximately 360 hours of direct inspection effort.
+Additional hours may be expended, and sections of this inspection procedure may be repeated if inspectors identify multiple ITAAC findings.

 The inspection in Section 02.01 should be conducted by one inspector over a one-week period (i.e., 40 hours).
-As previously stated, 02.01 be performed as a stand-alone inspection early in the construction period, After initial program inspection, it may be repeated, subsequent inspections02.02 02.03. eg One inspector ofover a one-week period enough (i.e., 40 hours).
-Two aould Each of these subsequent inspections should be conducted by two inspectors over a one-week period (i.e., 80 hours each). per 02.02 and or 02.03 (i.e., 80 hours available).
+As previously stated, 02.01 should be performed as a stand-alone inspection early in the construction period, before ICNs are received.
+After the initial program inspection, it or specific aspects of it may be repeated, if necessary, during subsequent inspections pursuant to Sections 02.02 or 02.03.

+The inspections in Sections 02.02 and 02.03 should be implemented together.
+They may also be conducted individually to focus on one aspect (e.g., verification of the ITAAC notifications or implementation of ITAAC maintenance requirements).
+One inspector should conduct the first inspection of these two sections over a one-week period as soon as enough ICNs have been submitted to establish a reasonable track record of compliance with 10 CFR 52.99(c)(1) and (c)(2) (i.e., 40 hours).
+Two additional inspections should be conducted throughout construction, approximately midway through construction and again toward the end of construction.
+Each of these subsequent inspections should be conducted by two inspectors over a one-week period (i.e., 80 hours each).
+Inspection samples per Sections 02.02 and or 02.03 may also be performed on a periodic basis by the resident staff or during other planned inspections when the planned inspection activity has been delayed due to schedule changes (i.e., 80 hours available).

 40600-04 REFERENCES